Hosting Codex-Created HTML files on Github Pages

 Step 1: Create a GitHub Account

-Once finished, you’ll land on your GitHub dashboard
+When finished, you will land on your GitHub dashboard.

 Step 2: Create a New Repository